 Article and photo by Eric H.

-The Eagle Brook looks like something out of the Wild West with its wide, creaky front porch and rustic, "old west" bar and dining room theme.
-A wide staircase twists and turns to the upstairs where old wooden railings with spindles separate you and the lively, crowded scene downstairs.
+The ambiance strikes once again when walking up the front porch steps where an old wood smell that always seems to reside at older countrified restaurants with character and charm.
+The inside confirms what was suspected: a scene that looks like something out of the Wild West with its authentic-looking creaky, rustic, "old west" bar and dining room theme.
+A wide staircase twists and turns to the upstairs where weathered wooden railings with spindles separate you and the lively, crowded scene downstairs.
 The upstairs has a main dining room with several smaller dining rooms sectioned off -- perfect for small to mid-sized parties, or for those looking to get away for some peace and quiet.
 The Eagle Brook also offers an outdoor second floor porch dining deck in the warmer weather.